 How long have you worked at Newcastle University/on this project?

-Four years now since the inception of this project.
-I’ve also spent some time in the architecture department as an undergrad tutor over a number of years.
+Four years now, since the inception of this project.
+I’ve also spent some time in the Architecture department as an undergraduate tutor over a number of years.

 Why did you choose architecture as your speciality?

-Funnily enough, I almost came to the old Stephenson building back in 1998 to study mechanical engineering!
-In the end, I trumped for architecture.
+Funnily enough, I almost came to the old Stephenson Building back in 1998 to study Mechanical Engineering!
+In the end, I opted for Architecture.
 I enjoy its endless variety, and complexity, and ultimately creating spaces for people to enjoy being in.

 What is your favourite building in the world and why?

 Hard one!
 There are so many buildings I admire, but in terms of one that some people may have heard of, I love Liverpool’s Metropolitan Cathedral.
 The architect rejected the norms of what people thought a cathedral should be and still managed to create something that’s dignified yet awe-inspiring.